shelkmike/Mabs/README.md

 #### a) Mabs-hifiasm

 Mabs-hifiasm is intended for PacBio HiFi (also known as CCS) reads.
-Also, it can be used for very accurate (accuracy ≥99%) Nanopore reads, as their characteristics are similar to characteristics of HiFi reads. <br>
+Also, it can be used for very accurate (accuracy ≥99%) Nanopore reads, as their characteristics are similar to characteristics of PacBio HiFi reads. <br>
 To run Mabs-hifiasm, a user should provide two values:
 1. A path to reads, via the option "--pacbio_hifi_reads".
 2. A BUSCO dataset.
 In the process of parameters optimization, Mabs uses a BUSCO dataset.
 The dataset can be provided using either the option "--download_busco_dataset", or the option "--local_busco_dataset".